ryanbranch/hypnic-functions/best_practices.md

 		- does not require access to any class member variables

       Then it is likely a good candidate for **hypnic_helpers.py**

+## Naming

+- **Radiobutton** is one word and the "b" should not be capitalized unless absolutely necessary
+- **Checkbutton** is one word and the "b" should not be capitalized unless absolutely necessary

 ## GUI